Mario-35/STEAN/realease.md

     hide createObservation an createFile when user can't post Add filename and date in resultQuality observations when import csv file admin for config and user WIP
+    Optimize when import huge csv file
+    Add foi default at datastream or multiDatastream create

 # version 1.5.0
     Add standard in configuration